Ben Collins (racing driver): Fifth Gear

 Collins joined the presenting staff of Channel 5's Fifth Gear in Series 18, participating in racing challenges on several occasions.
 He did not return to the cast for Series 19.

 Other work

-Following his departure from Top Gear, Collins has subsequently appeared on the "Top Gear Live" touring show.
-He appeared onstage in a show in Poland and also served as a racing driver for at least one pre-recorded clip.
-Introducing him, Clarkson joked Collins' was "living rough", in a racing track paddock, as Collins was shown to be sleeping on cardboard with a shopping trolley with books and Daniel Craig face cuttouts for his possessions.
-Collins' role was identical to his previous one as the Stig, except wearing an open face helmet and he was referred to as "The Ben Collins" by Clarkson.
+Following his departure from Top Gear, Collins has subsequently appeared in the "Clarkson, Hammond & May Live" touring show, where he served as a racing driver in a pre-recorded segment Introducing him, Clarkson joked Collins was "living rough", in a racing track paddock, as Collins was shown to be sleeping on cardboard with a shopping trolley with books and Daniel Craig face cuttouts for his possessions.
+Collins's role was identical to his previous one as the Stig, except wearing an open face helmet and he was referred to as "The Ben Collins" by Clarkson.
 He has written a second book, How To Drive: The Ultimate Guide, from the Man Who Was The Stig, published in 2014.

 Collins served as a consultant during the development of Project CARS and Project CARS 2.